bitrise-io/codesigndoc/README.md

 What this tool does:

-1. Gathers all information required to do a clean Xcode / Xamarin Studio Archive of your project.
+1. Gathers all information required to do a clean Xcode Archive of your project.
-1. Runs a clean Xcode / Xamarin Studio Archive on your project.
+1. Runs a clean Xcode Archive on your project.
-1. From the generated xcarchive file it collects the Code Signing settings Xcode / Xamarin Studio used during the Archive.
+1. From the generated `.xcarchive` file it collects the Code Signing settings Xcode used during the Archive.
 1. Prints the list of required code signing files.
 1. Optionally it can also search for, and export these files.